How to Fix Laptop Keys Not Working: Complete Guide [2025]

 2. Update or Rollback laptop keyboard drivers

-• Right click on Start menu icon and select Device Manager.
+• Right-click on the Start menu icon and select Device Manager.

-• On Device Manager window, expand Keyboards category.
+• On the Device Manager window, expand the Keyboards category.

-• Right click on device type and select Update Driver.
+• Right-click on the device type and select Update Driver.

 Device Manager